 Extending to the outer limits of the Exclusive Economic Zone (EEZ) and covering approximately 3.6 million square nautical miles, U.S. oceans, coasts, and Great Lakes waters comprise one of the largest areas of national seafloor in the world.
-As of January 2022, according to the Progress Report of Unmapped U.S. Waters released by the National Oceanic and Atmospheric Administration (NOAA), only 48% of U.S. waters have been mapped to at least 100-meter resolution (IWG-OCM, 2022).
-The remaining 52% of unmapped waters comprises data coarser than 100-meter resolution, estimated seafloor topography based on models, or higher-resolution mapping data that has not been shared for broader use.
+As of January 2024, according to the Progress Report of Unmapped U.S. Waters released by the National Oceanic and Atmospheric Administration (NOAA), only 52% of U.S. waters have been mapped to at least 100-meter resolution (IWG-OCM, 2024).
+The remaining 48% of unmapped waters comprises data coarser than 100-meter resolution, estimated seafloor topography based on models, or higher-resolution mapping data that has not been shared for broader use.

 Ocean mapping data are required to meet many Federal Government missions.
 Adhering to established standards when collecting, processing, and archiving mapping data expands its utility for multiple applications.
-To maximize the value of survey efforts, resources, data, and resulting map products, the Interagency Working Group on Ocean Exploration and Characterization (IWG-OEC) works with partners on mapping activities and data collection.
+To maximize the value of survey efforts, resources, data, and resulting map products, the Interagency Working Group on Ocean and Coastal Mapping (IWG-OCM) works with partners on mapping activities and data collection.
 Essential partners include States, Tribes, academia, private industry, non-profit organizations, and many others.
 Given the variety of mapping partners, a standardized protocol is needed to quickly and efficiently collect, process, and publish as much data as possible.

-Data acquisition strategies usually include multi-tool systems-such as a combination of subbottom, side scan sonar (SSS), and bathymetric sonars-which promote survey efficiency and cost savings (relative to collecting each dataset individually) as well as allowing for a more comprehensive understanding of the survey area.
-Prior to commencing a geophysical investigation, investigators should communicate with stakeholders regarding collaboration and leverage assets.
+Data acquisition strategies usually include multi-tool systems-such as a combination of sub-bottom, magnetometers, side scan sonar (SSS), and bathymetric sonars-which promote survey efficiency and cost savings (relative to collecting each dataset individually) as well as allowing for a more comprehensive understanding of the survey area.
+Prior to commencing a geophysical investigation, investigators should communicate with stakeholders regarding collaboration and leveraging assets.
 Collaboration can increase the field of the study, reduce cost, enhance survey capabilities and results, and develop future endeavors.